-The presentation should draw on your work in the Ethics Paper.
-The content of the presentation can draw directly on the paper or build off it in some way.
-To challenge ourselves, you should use a different presentation software, either Prezi or Canva (if you want to try something else, let me know).
-The length requirement will depend on how many people want to present and thus how much time we have available, but these presentations will likely be longer than the previous ones.
+The presentation follows on your work in the Ethics Paper, either drawing directly on the paper or building off it in some way.
+The length requirement will depend on how many people want to present and how much time we have available, but these presentations will likely be 4 to 5 minutes.

 Video or Podcast

 Working with digital video and images and/or audio offers a different approach to our interest in advanced oral communication.
 Producing videos and podcasts allows us to combine our own recordings and images with outside sources (videos, images, music, other audio sources).
 These modes of digital production put an emphasis on editing as well, on how we bring these different elements together to form a new text.